bcole2433/coding-interview-challenge-using-socket.io/README.md

 ```

 Now open `index.html` in your browser.
 Things won't work at first, but once the server is running, you should see your TODO's under the input.

-## Done?
-Great job!
-When you're all finished, send me an email with a link to the repo and I will check it out! 🙌